maxx-zueff/hardwayenglish/README.md

-# Type English
+# HardwayEnglish

 Type.
 Wait.
 Repeat.

 ## Description

-**Type English** is the collections of english grammar rules.
-The basic idea is typing and again typing sentences by english grammar rules.
-At the beginning of learning allowed only one collection with rules (Present Simple for example).
-To unlock more collections you should make an effort and be patient.
-You should work hard in order to learn what English is!
+The project is a collection of English grammar rules.
+At the beginning of learning only one collection with rules is allowed (Present Simple, for example).
+In order to unlock more collections, you should make an effort, be patient and go through some hardcore grammar exercises.

+At least 3 students are required to start learning the collection.
+The maximum number of students is five.
+After the recruitment process of three students, the timer starts, and within 5 minutes more participants are expected to join the learning process.

-Every rule has few examples with construction of following rule.
-You should type this examples to pass next rule.
-The application counts an amount of mistakes while you are typing.
-If you have many mistakes the application doesn’t allow you to next rule.
+The basic idea is re-typing sentences in accordance with English grammar rules.
+It will take a hell of a time but will pay off later with the learning process.
+Every rule has few examples of the construction of the following rule.
+You should type this example to pass to the next rule.
+The more accurately the examples will be repeated, higher will be your score.

-When you complete each rule in topic you should pass the test by these rules.
-After completing test you'll be able to get new topic, if you don't make any mistakes.
-If you do, you should wait **8 HOURS** and then you'll get next **STAGE 2**.
-It’s same rules in same topic, but you must make very small amount of mistakes to pass.
-When you complete it, you need wait **8 HOURS** again for the next **STAGE 3**.
-That is last stage.
-There you must not make any mistakes!
-Well then, if you can complete it, new topic with new rules will be unlocked.
+When you complete each rule in the collection you should pass the test based on what you have learnt.
+After completing test you'll be able to get a new collection (but you should go through the test without a single mistake, it is gonna be pretty hardcore).
+If you, unfortunately, make any mistake, you will be taken back to the beginning of the test (Oops!).

-And after ten days of passing topic, you need to pass the exam.
-At this point every opened topics gets locked and you must type examples from you old topic you pass ten day ago without mistakes!
-After complete it, opened topics by you come back.
+And after five days of passing a collection, you will need to pass the exam.
+At this point, every opened collection gets locked and you must type examples from you old collections you have passed five days ago!
+Upon the completion, it opens the locked collections.

+## Contributors

+I offer you to join the development of non-commercial web-application.
+The project is currently at the development stage.
+All you need is JavaScript skills and some motivation.

 ## DataBase Structure